snaik7/salesforce-account-sapi/README.md

 Secure properties are utilized to store sensitive credentials such as usernames and password security tokens.

-HTTPS is not implemented for the API.
+HTTPS/TLS is not implemented for the API.
+Since the application is designed to run locally and non production, the TLS feature is not implemented.
 However it can added in future for higher environments.

-Since the application is designed to run locally and non production, the TLS feature is not implemented.

 The application designed to run locally and non production hence Autodiscovery feature is not implemented.
 Consequently, no API gateway policies have been applied, though the API specs outline the use of a JWT Authorization header for potential future integration.